|

 Kurt Auffenberg, Ed Cavin, and Harry Lee searched Aripeka, at the

-Pasco-Hernando Co. line, for examples of a species described as
+Pasco-Hernando Co. line, for examples of a subspecies described as

 Polygyra uvulifera striata Pilsbry, 1940.
 The type material